SAP/karma-ui5/docs/migrate-v1.md

 Using the new built-in QUnit HTML Runner makes most of the karma configuration obsolete and instead runs your existing QUnit testsuites and testpages.
 This is the recommended way as it eases the configuration and uses the same setup as opening the HTML pages manually in the browser.

-In case you would like to stick with the previous script-based approach from v0.x, see [Option 2 - Keep using the script-based approach](#option-2--keep-using-the-script-based-approach) below.
+In case you would like to stick with the previous script-based approach from v0.x, see [Option 2 - using script mode](#option-2--using-script-mode) below.

 #### Remove `openui5` config